-Proficiency examinations are used to measure exceptional preparation in high school or independent study, and may be arranged by any qualified student through the University Registrar's Office.
+Proficiency examinations are used to measure exceptional preparation in high school or independent study.
+These may be arranged by any qualified student through the registrar's office.
 The grade for credit established by examination will be shown as EM, which assumes a level of achievement at least equal to a grade of C. Examinations may be taken only by students who are degree candidates.
-The number of semester credit hours and conditions under which a proficiency examination may be written are determined by the Academic Affairs Office under policies established by the Faculty.
+The number of semester credit hours and conditions under which a proficiency examination may be written are determined by Academic Affairs under policies established by the Faculty.